-CDEnviro also articulates a series of employee rights and benefits available to employees in the employee handbooks and individual contracts of employment for each member of staff.
+CDE also articulates a series of employee rights and benefits available to employees in the employee handbooks and individual contracts of employment for each member of staff.

-The CDE group of companies operates an HR department led by the Talent & Organisational Development Director and is audited annually for ISO and Achilles Verify.
+CDE operates an HR department led by the Talent & Organisational Development Director, and is audited annually for ISO and Achilles Verify.
 This department and managers have reporting responsibilities to senior management and the board of directors within CDE.
 CDE uses the services of PWC as the external auditor and CDE’s audited staff receive quarterly update reports from the external auditors and the internal auditors.
 A combination of these procedures and functions operates to help identify, assess and monitor potential risk areas in our supply chains and mitigate the risk of slavery and human trafficking occurring in our supply chains.

 This is the first articulation of a formal Anti-Slavery Policy Statement for CDE.
 In future we will seek to ensure when entering into material contracts that all those in our supply chain and contractors comply with our stated Anti-Slavery Policy in particular when seeking tenders for service or when auditing our suppliers.

-We will communicate this statement to all our staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business and in future will include references as part of CDEnviro’s training and information materials.
+We will communicate this statement to all our staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business and in future will include references as part of CDE’s training and information materials.